KR flower Market in Bangalore: All you need to know!

 Having moved to Bangalore, KR Market topped the list of suggestions from fellow photographers.
 One of the best places to experiment on photography, they said.

 Scurrying down the ‘knock-turn’ alleys of KR Market, towards its soul we venture.
 I see vendors stock up their stalls.
 Some have already settled in, their faces smiling up at us.
 “True indeed!”, I mumble, A photographers paradise – a mix of colour and emotions around every corner.

 Top view of the hustle and bustle…

 The three-storied famous market of Bangalore city is well planned and categorized as follows:

 The lower ground floor is where you get to meet wholesale flower and fruit vendors.

 Above which you’ll find dry goods.

-And the first first floor is reserved for tools and machineries .
+And the first floor is reserved for tools and machinery.

 Krishna Rajendra Market is not just a normal wholesale flower and fruit market in Bangalore.
 Read on to get a glimpse into the history of KR Market.

 Getting to learn about the history of our land is one way we get to taste the different flavours of India.
 Talking about flavours, markets or bazaar as we call them, do add wonderful flavouring to our Indian culture, and Bangalore bazaar is one such place.